polarsquad/docker-basics-workshop/www/content/02-preparation.md

 * If you use a Mac, install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
 * If you use Windows, install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/).
-* If you use Linux, select the guide for your distribution:
+* If you use Linux, select the guide for your distribution.
   * [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
   * [Debian](https://docs.docker.com/install/linux/docker-ce/debian/)
   * [Fedora](https://docs.docker.com/install/linux/docker-ce/fedora/)